-Student declaration and permission
+Student Declaration and Permission

 Year 12 students, and those not in Year 12 who are sitting ATAR course examinations, need to declare that they are aware of the requirements to achieve the WACE and for sitting the ATAR course examinations.
-They also need to complete a permission form.
+They also need to complete an online Student Declaration and Permission.

-The following students are required to complete the online Student declaration and permission:
+The following students are required to complete the online Student Declaration and Permission:

-- All Year 12 students - Year 11 students who are studying ATAR Unit 3 and Unit 4 and sitting the 2020 ATAR course examinations - Year 10 students who have been given approval to study ATAR Unit 3 and Unit 4 and sit the 2020 ATAR course examinations.
+- All Year 12 students - Year 11 students who are studying ATAR Unit 3 and Unit 4 and sitting the 2023 ATAR course examinations - Year 10 students who have been given approval to study ATAR Unit 3 and Unit 4 and sit the 2023 ATAR course examinations.

-Full details are included at http://senior-secondary.scsa.wa.edu.au/the-wace/student-declaration.
+Full details are included at http://senior-secondary.scsa.wa.edu.au/the-wace/student-declaration. ■